3 quick tips for starting the school year on the right financial track

 According to the Educators Kickstart Challenge, 54% of education members have debt (other than a mortgage) they would like to get under control.
 Factor in all of the impromptu free time spent at home over the course of the pandemic, which has caused online shopping to double—making it far too easy for that debt to get further out of control, if you’re not careful.

 To take control of your debt going forward:

 - Review your credit report: This is especially important if you’re coming off a summer of online spending.
 The more sites you’ve been using your credit card, the greater the risk of credit fraud.
 Reviewing your credit report at least once a year is a good habit to get into for building and maintaining your credit history.

 #2: Get proactive with your savings goals.

 Here are some key savings goals to start planning for now:

 - Next summer: If money has been the constant obstacle to achieving your summer goals, now’s the time to change that.
 How much do you need to save?
 Let’s say your goal is to put away $5,000.
 Divide that goal across 10 months.
 That’s $500 a month (or just under $17 a day).
 Definitely not impossible—especially once you’ve got your debt situation under control.
 If saving $500 a month is too steep for you right now, start with as much as you can comfortably afford.
 As long as you’re saving something at the end of the day, you’ll be well ahead of where you are right now.

 - Emergency fund: Financial experts (including our very own Certified Financial Planner professionals) recommend saving enough to cover 3 to 6 months’ worth of expenses for any financial emergencies.
-You only have to look at what’s going on currently to see how important it is to prepare for any sudden financial challenges.
+You only have to look back at the last 18 months to see how important it is to prepare for any sudden financial challenges.